ttiny/apache-git-sync-tool/README.md

 -------------------

 Possible parameters are:
+* *project* - specify project.
+If not specified, sync.php will update all autosync enabled projects in config.json.
 * *branch* – specify branch.
 By default sync.php uses 'master'.
 * *tag* – specify tag.
 Can't be used with cleanAndCloneLatestVersion configuration.

 You cant't specify together branch and tag.

 Examples:
-*sync.php* – checkouts and pulls branch 'master'
+*sync.php* – checkouts and pulls branch 'master' of all projects in config.json.
+*sync.php?project=test* – checkouts and pulls branch 'master' of project 'test'.
-*sync.php?branch=b1* – checkouts and pulls branch 'b1'
+*sync.php?project=test&branch=b1* – checkouts and pulls branch 'b1' of project 'test'.
-*sync.php?tag=v1.2* – checkouts tag 'v1.2'
+*sync.php?project=test&tag=v1.2* – checkouts tag 'v1.2' of project 'test'

 sync.php makes hard reset of working tree to discard local changes.